-Jefferson Street Sound is primarily a recording studio but on Saturdays, the owner opens the doors to his mini-museum for people to browse memorabilia of a bygone era.
+Jefferson Street Sound is primarily a recording studio but on Saturdays, the owner opens the doors to his scruffy little mini-museum for people to browse memorabilia of a bygone era.
 While there, drive a few blocks west; the columns of the I-40 overpass have been turned into an outdoor retrospective of the community’s many contributions to music, education, government, sports, science and health.
 For a glimpse of JSS’s partnership with Vanderbilt University, watch this video.

 If you don’t have enough of the Redheaded Stranger’s artifacts to fill a museum, you expand your horizons with items from Porter Wagoner, Ronnie Milsap, Faron Young and other famous friends.
 The general store offers all-things-Willie including t-shirts, hats, shot glasses, mugs and more.
 Save $2 off the $9.99 admission by buying your tickets online.

 If you loved the TV show, you’ll experience a variety of artifacts that the Duke Boys left behind.
 They’ve been scooped up by Ben Jones who played Cooter on the series.
 It’s conveniently located next to Willie’s Museum in the Opryland area.
 Here’s a surprise…it’s free.
 But they’d love for you to buy a souvenir or two.

 CULTURAL and HISTORIC MUSEUMS